Building successful and trustworthy meta descriptions

-Metadescriptions are the short texts that are displayed below the title of the page when search engines list the results.
-Although metadescriptions are not a direct ranking factor, they ultimately determine which search result a user clicks on.
-If they tell you what the site offers and why the site is trustworthy, the search result is clicked on.
-Unlike automatically generated metadescriptions, which end with "..." after parts of the first sentence on the web page.
-Metadescriptions are also a good way to differentiate yourself from your competitors.
-The goal: To summarize your own USPs concisely in one sentence - and always optimize it.
-As soon as competitors change their metadescriptions, it is necessary to react.
+Meta descriptions offer an excellent way to differentiate yourself from your competitors.
+The goal: To summarize your own USPs in one sentence - and always optimize it.
+As soon as competitors change their meta descriptions, it is necessary to react.
 The crucial factor is the conveyed trustworthiness, which shows the target group: This is the right place, this is where I find what I was looking for.

 Keep it short and sweet: everything must be said in a maximum of 150 characters.
-The keyword must be present and the user must know what the page offers them.
-The classic rules for good texts apply: short sentences.
+The keyword must be present, and the user must know what the page offers them.
+The classic rules for good texts apply short sentences.
 Score with strong verbs.
 No nominal style.
 Nobody wants bloated sentences and marketing jargon.
-Be concrete.
-No stringing together of keywords.
-Keep promises: What the metadescription praises must also be reflected in the content of the page - this is the only way to build trust.
+Be concrete—no stringing together of keywords.
+Keep promises: What the meta description praises must also be reflected in the page's content - this is the only way to build trust.

 Also helpful: special characters or emojis (please test in advance).
-They can help to individually differentiate yourself from competitors.
+They can help to differentiate yourself from competitors individually.

 Increase click rates with the AIDA model

-The content for successful metadescriptions.
-The user does not read the metadescriptions from beginning to end for a first impression.
-They scan and check key information: Keywords, special characters, symbols.
-Only if these are convincing, the complete text is read.
-Two examples: The words "discount" or "sale" can generate attention.
+The AIDA model proposes that potential buyers move through a series of predictable steps before deciding.
+Concerning meta descriptions, it proposes that the user will not read from beginning to end for a first impression.
+Instead, they scan and check key information: Keywords, special characters, and symbols.
+Only if these are convincing the complete text is read.

-The AIDA factor "Action" means: Every metadescription with a call to action achieves more conversion than those without.
+The final AIDA factor, "Action" means: Every meta description with a call to action achieves more conversion than those without.
 Example: "Download free whitepaper now".

-Creating attractive and at the same time successful metadescriptions - this is not only a question of good language.
+To create attractive and successful meta descriptions is not only a result of good language.
 It is also a question of the technical-strategic arrangement of the words.
-Tools like the free SERP snippet generator or Wordpress plug-ins like Yoast SEO help with this.
+Tools like the free SERP snippet generator or WordPress plug-ins like Yoast SEO help with this.
 The Google Search Console performance report can also be useful for intensive analysis.